 When a transfer student is auditioned for approval to become a music major, he/she will be placed at an applied music level which is equivalent to his/her proficiency.
 This level is defined in terms of year and semester so that the student is able to compute the amount of applied credit that is being transferred.
 Piano proficiency examinations may also be administered upon enrollment for the non-pianist who wishes to transfer credit in secondary piano study.

-Presumably, the transfer student will have completed many of the Core Course Requirements before enrolling at Western.
+The transfer student may have completed many of the Core Course Requirements before enrolling at Western.
 In that case, he/she must elect a major area of concentration within the music curriculum prior to enrollment.
 Requirements must be met in order to remain in the major.
 In order to maintain good standing as a major in Music Performance or Composition, the student must earn a minimum grade point average of 3.25 in the first two courses that apply to the major area of concentration.
-The student who elects Music Education or Music Therapy as a major must maintain a grade point average of 3.0 in all courses in the major area of concentration in order to be recommended for Intern Teaching (Music Education) or Music Therapy Internship.
+The student who elects Music Education or Music Therapy as a major must maintain a grade point average of 3.0 in all courses in the major area of concentration in order to be recommended for intern teaching (Music Education) or Music Therapy Internship.
 The transfer student who elects Music Performance–Vocal, Music Education–Choral/General, or Composition as a major must take a Piano Placement Examination before admission to those majors.
 The purpose of this exam is to determine how long it may take to complete piano requirements in the curriculum.

 For further information regarding the transfer of music credits, contact Julie Nemire, Undergraduate Advisor, at firstname.lastname@example.org or (269) 387-4672.